 - Get them to exchange contact details, and at the very least, exchange birthday cards every year.
 Pen a few lines about what has been happening with them since the last time that they spoke and it’ll be a treat to receive a letter from them, too.

 - To get your kids excited about a new country, do some research together and tell them what to expect in it.
 It could be seeing grandparents after a long time (thanks COVID!), learning a new language or visiting one of the wonders of the world.

-If your kids are older – say, in middle school – sometimes the move can be exciting for them.
-But, says Linn, “those two feelings don’t cancel each other out.”
-The trick is to address both of those emotions by asking what they are excited about as well as what they will miss.
-Doing so lets your child know that both of those emotions are normal and acceptable.
+- If your kids are older – say, in middle school – sometimes the move can be exciting for them.
+Address the anxieties and the excitement and let your child know that both of those emotions are normal and acceptable.